Contact

 After requesting a specialty consultation through their primary veterinarian, owners can upload videos of pet behavior through the app portal.

-The app’s unique, real-time video commentary feature allows Penn Vet’s experts to provide specific, time-stamped feedback to help you understand and correct troublesome mannerisms.
+The app’s real-time video commentary feature allows Penn Vet’s experts to provide specific, time-stamped feedback to help you understand and correct troublesome mannerisms.

 To sign up for an account on the application, visit www.pennvetbehavior.com, click the ‘Enter’ button, then click ‘Create an Account’.